XPRIZE/GLEXP-Team-CCI/pubbly_schoolhouse/README.md

 * Launch SchoolHouse from homescreen
 * A prompt will say "Screen is pinned...", select "No thanks"
-* In app, take a User profile pic and accept "Allow access to photos, files..." prompt
+* In app, take a user profile pic and accept "Allow access to photos, files..." prompt
 * Accept "Allow Camera to access device location" prompt
 * Go to book shelf, middle book, Kwa Nini Viboko... (hippo book) or another book with a Record target
 * Press record button and accept the "Allow SchoolHouse to record" prompt
-* Use the Square button to close the app
+* Use the square button to close the app
 > All permissions have been accepted for new users.

 #### Installing APK: Delete data you created to dismiss permissions.